VerifyTests/Verify.Sample/runsheet.md

 Snapshot testing leverages serialization.
 Converting a UI to an image is a form of serialization.
 The same serialization approach can be applied to any data.

- * Demo: Convert PersonBuilderTests.cs to snapshot testing
+ * Demo: Convert `PersonBuilderTests.cs` to snapshot testing
  * Scrubbers:
- * Demo: Sql Schema, Anything can be serialized
+ * Demo: Sql Schema.

 # Global Scrubbers